 - How many operations similar to yours has the doctor performed in his/her career?
 How many/year?
 Try to find a doctor who has performed your particular procedure hundreds of times, if possible.

-Additionally, ask the surgeon the following questions about your hospital:
+Additionally, ask the surgeon the following questions about the hospital he/she plans to use for your surgery:

-- Does your hospital enforce the use of surgical checklists?
+- Does the hospital enforce the use of surgical checklists?

 - How often do surgeons perform your particular procedure at this hospital?